michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_6_DataCleaning.md

 	4. Does looking at this map present further questions about distribution of immigration services in NYC?

+To complete this tutorial, send your exploratory map as a pdf or jpeg to Michelle at mam2518@columbia.edu

-# Next steps
+## Next steps

 I would like to know which language speakers have access to the most access to immigration services.
 Are any groups being underserved?
-Simply layering speaker maps would not be enough.
 What would we have to do to answer this question?
+How could we bring in data about languages in the city to get a better answer to this question?
+Do transportation routes matter?

 __________________________________________________________________________________________